Sierra Nevada Range, California

 Author Bret Harte also used Angels Camp as the setting for his book The Luck of Roaring Camp published in 1868.
 The story proved so popular, it was first made into a film in 1910 and another five film adaptions were made all the way to 1981.

 Angels Camp also sat atop a massive vein of gold that extended east out of town to the southern edge of Altaville.
-Hard Rock mines were developed and at their peak, over 200 stamps operated day and night to crush the quartz rock that contained the veins of gold.
+Hard Rock mines were developed and at their peak, over 200 stamps operated day and night to crush the quartz rock that was contained in the veins of gold beneath the town.
 Five mines operated here producing a total of over $20 million in gold during the 1880s and 1890s.

 Highway 4 gains in elevation to Vallecito.
 Here is where Levi Strauss created the first pair of Levi's out of the canvas from his tent.
 Not everyone was searching for gold during the Gold Rush.
 Often the prospectors that truly struck gold were the merchants the supplied the miners.
 Prospectors that were convinced the next big strike was always under the next rock, or in the next pan of gravel, were willing to pay high prices for just about anything.